Dpbudke/QTL2_NF/README.md

 - **Nextflow**: Di Tommaso P, Chatzou M, Floden EW, Barja PP, Palumbo E, Notredame C (2017) Nextflow enables reproducible computational workflows.
 Nature Biotechnology 35:316-319.

+- **DO_Pipe**: Please acknowledge the DO_Pipe project (https://github.com/exsquire/DO_pipe) for foundational methodologies incorporated into this pipeline.

 ## Acknowledgments

-This pipeline builds upon the foundational work of the Churchill Laboratory's R/qtl2 software and incorporates methodology from the Diversity Outbred analysis pipeline.
-Special thanks to the r/qtl2 development team and the Mouse Genetics community for their continued contributions to quantitative genetics analysis tools.
+This pipeline builds upon the foundational work of the Churchill Laboratory's R/qtl2 software, incorporates methodology from the DO_Pipe Diversity Outbred analysis pipeline, and leverages the broader quantitative genetics community's contributions.
+Special thanks to:

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- The r/qtl2 development team for creating robust software for multiparental population analysis
+- The DO_Pipe project contributors for providing foundational scripts and methodologies
+- The Mouse Genetics community for continued contributions to quantitative genetics analysis tools
+- The Nextflow development team for enabling scalable workflow management
+- The broader systems genetics community for advancing high-dimensional phenotype analysis methods